-"The cost of leadership is self-interest" Simon Sinek
+The cost of leadership is self-interest.
+Simon Sinek

-Role awareness is the capacity to see yourself and your behavior through the lens of the organization.
+Role-awareness is the capacity to see yourself and your behavior through the lens of the organization.
 It involves understanding your role within a given environment, the expectations placed on that role, and knowing how to meet those expectations.
-It involves higher order empathy-being concerned with the greater good.
-Skills and ability for role awareness include navigating the political and organizational landscape in a professional and contextually appropriate way, and recognizing your personal needs and interests, and when these may be at odds with organizational interests.
+It involves higher-order empathy-being concerned with the greater good.
+Skills and abilities for role-awareness include navigating the political landscape in a professional and contextually appropriate way, and recognizing your personal needs and interests, and when these may be at odds with organizational interests.